 If your personal circle and embassy/consulate have no recommendations, take a look at classified ads in English and select a few companies.
 Recommendations in ‘Comments’ should be taken as impartial suggestions, not endorsements or advertisements.

-Get an estimate: A reputable and conscientious mover, removals company or shipping company will want to see what items are being shipped, assess the square meters (not always weight) and give you an estimate on cost and delivery.
+Get an estimate: A reputable and conscientious mover, removals company or shipping company will want to see what items are being shipped, assess the square meters (not always weight) and give you an estimate on cost, delivery and associated fees.
 Many offer to pack items for an additional cost that includes boxes, bubble wrap, tape and cardboard.
-Keep in mind that cheaper is sometimes not better, and delivery time can be impacted by sailing conditions and strikes.
+Keep in mind that cheaper is sometimes not better, and delivery time can be impacted by sailing/flight conditions and strikes.

 Ask questions: Inquire about what packing materials they use, if any documents or receipts are required by Greek customs, things to expect, how long it will take, and who they partner with in the destination country (write it down and look them up).
 Also ask about who assumes responsibility if belongings are damaged in transit; this will help you decide whether to buy or keep insurance — especially on your car(s) — until they reach your new home.